MathsJam/mathsjam-site/cities/bexhill.md

 hiatus_months:
     - 2017-12
     - 2020-03
-extra_text: The Bexhill local MathsJam events are taking place online, rather than in-person - please get in touch if you'd like more information.
+extra_text: The Bexhill local MathsJam events are taking place online, rather than in-person - please get in touch if you'd like to join.
 links:
     twitter:
         text: '@BexhillMathsjam'